sukenda/go-restful-postgres/README.md

 # Go Restful Api

-Go restful api build for learning go using fiber and mongodb
+Go restful api build for learning go using echo and postgresql and gorm

 # API Spec